ISISComputingGroup/ibex_developers_manual/Install-Visual-Studio.md

 ## Setup the environment

 The visual studio compiler environment variables are set up from `...\EPICS\base\master\startup\win32.bat` this calls into the visual studio variable set up.
 Add your version to this.

+## Converting Tabs to Spaces

+To convert tabs to spaces inside of Visual Studio go to

+`Tools->Options->Text Editor->All Languages->Tabs`

+Change Tab to use "Insert Spaces" instead of "Keep Tabs".

+Note you can also specify this per language if you wish to have different behaviour in a specific language.